Saskatchewan Capital Gains Tax Calculator

 Saskatchewan Capital Gains Specifics

-Saskatchewan does not levy a provincial surtax on high-income earners.
-The province's Graduate Retention Program credit (up to $20,000 for recent graduates) can offset tax on capital gains for eligible young investors.
-Saskatchewan farm property may qualify for the enhanced Lifetime Capital Gains Exemption.
+Saskatchewan does not levy a provincial surtax.
+The Graduate Retention Program credit can offset tax for eligible recent graduates.
+Saskatchewan farm property may qualify for the federal Lifetime Capital Gains Exemption on qualifying dispositions.